 Tips for an Epic Engagement Session

-Welcome to my tips for a Chicago engagement session!!
+Welcome to my tips for an epic engagement session!!
 Now that you’re engaged it’s time to have some fun!
 Engagement sessions are one of my favorite things about being a wedding photographer!
 It’s such a good way to get to know each other and learn how to be comfortable in front of the camera before the wedding, and it is just such a blast to document these amazing moments of being engaged.
 Plus with an engagement session, we can make sure we have beautiful weather (since we can usually reschedule if there is rain/snow!), practice posing, and have the time to hit fav locations that might be too far from your wedding venue.